 Pharmacology, Principles of Health Science, Medical Terminology

 Hello and welcome to Cleburne High School!
 I am looking forward to an exciting new school year, and I am happy to be a part of such a wonderful group of educators and caring community members again this year.
-I have an additional interest in the education and success of your children, as my only child is attending CHS.
 I hope to make it a fun and successful year for all!

-I teach Principles of Health Science (the fundamentals if your student is thinking about a health care career of any kind, and the precursor to any other medical field courses), Medical Terminology, and Pharmacology at CHS.
-Medical Terminology and Pharmacology may also be taken as dual credit through Hill College, meaning while your student never leaves my classroom to go to the Hill College campus, they may receive credit for high school and college at the same time.
+I teach Principles of Health Science (the fundamentals if your student is thinking about a health care career of any kind, and the precursor to any other medical field courses), Medical Terminology (dual credit), and Pharmacology at CHS.
+Pharmacology may also be taken as dual credit through Hill College, meaning while your student never leaves my classroom to go to the Hill College campus, they may receive credit for high school and college at the same time.
 If your child will be taking either of these courses for dual credit, please have them email me (email@example.com

 ) as soon as possible so that we may get the ball rolling on registration!